 What is NDMA?

 In October 2019, we now know that NDMA is not limited to Valsartan.
-NDMA are also reported to be causing cancer in people taking Zantac.
+NDMA is also reported to be causing cancer in people taking Zantac.

 How harmful is NDMA?